anaticulae/baw/docs/releases/backlog.rst

 * fix: baw --plan=close: if there is a closed plan 1.9 and further closed
   plans: 1.10, 1.11, 1.12 and a open plan 1.13, --plan=close closes 1.9
   again.

+* check pip completion to use this as baw/tool completion